Nothing Is Ever Enough

 I’ve never been more productive than I am right now.
 The tools I use are better than they’ve ever been.
 I can write code faster, automate more, ship things in a fraction of the time it used to take.
 And yet I don’t feel like I have more time.
 I feel like I have less.
 The bar moved.
 It always moves.

 That feeling — that no amount of output is ever sufficient — has been sitting with me for a while.
-It disguises itself as a personal failing, but it’s structural.
-Baked into the way work is organised under capitalism.
-The system doesn’t have a concept of “enough.”
-It has a concept of “more.”
+It disguises itself as a personal failing, but it’s structural, baked into the way work is organised under capitalism.
+The system has no concept of “enough,” only of “more.”

 This isn’t new.
 The pattern goes back to the earliest labour-saving technologies.
 When the power loom mechanised weaving, textile workers didn’t get shorter days.
 They got larger quotas.
 When the assembly line made manufacturing faster, the gains went to throughput, not to rest.
 When computers automated office work, we didn’t shrink the workweek.
-We invented more work to fill it.
-Email.
-Reports.
-Meetings about the reports.
-The technology changed.
-The logic didn’t.
+We invented more work to fill it — email, reports, meetings about the reports.
+The technology kept changing; the logic never did.

 To be fair, the workweek did shrink over the twentieth century, from sixty-plus hours to roughly forty.
 Real wages rose.
 Labour movements fought for and won genuine concessions.
 But that trend stalled decades ago.
 Since the 1970s, productivity has kept climbing while wages flatlined and working hours stopped falling.
 The gains kept coming.
 They just stopped flowing back to the people doing the work.

 Every time a new technology arrives, the pitch is the same: this will free you up.
 And every time, the freed-up capacity gets captured.
 By shareholder return expectations.
 By performance metrics that ratchet but never relax.
 By a labour market where “doing more with less” is the baseline, not the exception.
-Productivity gains don’t become time.
-They become margin.
+Productivity gains never come back to you as time.
+They get banked as margin.

 AI is the latest version of this.
 And I say this as someone who uses AI tools daily and finds them useful.
 They make me faster.
 They make certain kinds of work (boilerplate, repetition, scaffolding) almost trivial.
 I’m not dismissing the technology.
 What I’m questioning is who benefits from the speed.